Fort Wayne Museum of Art has served the Fort Wayne community and the northeast

 Mary Anna and Fred Feitler

-Contribute a tax-deductible gift to our most important campaign of the year - and help the Museum reach more people in more places than ever before!
+Contribute a tax-deductible gift to our most important campaign of the year: the campaign that brings art to the people.
 All donors to the Annual Appeal will be recognized in the FWMoA Annual Report.

 Thousands of people each year enjoy our inspiring exhibitions, our growing permanent collection, and our exciting roster of programming for children and adults.
 Become a Member, and join them in experiencing all of the museum's exhibits and programs to the fullest.